Kimserey/Arche/post.md

 ### Shell

 Having defined the page earlier, we can write the code to compose the shell and the navbar.
-The links in the navbar are constructed based on the `AccessOption` and the display option is used to define whether the page will be displayed in full screen or embedded with a nav at the top.
+The links in the navbar are constructed based on the `AccessOption` and the `DisplayOption` is used to define whether the page will be displayed in full screen or embedded with a nav at the top.

 ```
 module Main =